plaidpants/ANKH-VR/README.md

 # ANKH VR
 <img src="https://user-images.githubusercontent.com/8979271/177441885-38f6dcca-48a4-4bd2-8031-42c6c518364e.png" width=50% height=50%>

-This is an early alpha attempt to run the original Ultima 4 in VR using the Unity3D game engine.
+This project runs the original Ultima 4 in VR using the Unity3D game engine.
 Currently it will run on the Windows PC with an Oculus Rift but other systems may be supported in the future.
+It is functionally complete but there are bugs and minor stuff and improvements to make but I would consider it Beta at this point.

 Instructions: